Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 CPI will be offering a mounted clinic to a limited amount of CPI Horse Show participants for an additional cost.
 Space is LIMITED and is offered on a first-come, first-serve basis.
 In order to participate in the clinic, you MUST select that you would like to participate/register for the clinic on your application/entry form as well as the appropriate clinic division.
 You will be billed separately for the OPTIONAL mounted clinic and payment must be received within 7 days of invoice.

-If payment is not received within the 7 days, the athlete/rider will be removed from the clinic without notice from the CPI and lose their clinic spot.
+If payment is not received within 7 days, the athlete/rider will be removed from the clinic without notice from the CPI and lose their clinic spot.
 When the clinic spots fill up CPI will place riders interested in participating in the mounted clinic on a “waitlist”, should a spot open up the athlete/rider on the waitlist will be notified and invoiced immediately and will have 7 days from invoice to submit payment to guarantee their spot.

 For CPI’s complete cancellation policy please see the “CPI Horse Show Cancellation Policy” below.